paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 (5) the termination of the status of an institution as a System institution under [section 2279d of this title](./chapter-023-farm-credit-system.md#section-2279d); or

 (6) the merger of similar banks under [section 2279f of this title](./chapter-023-farm-credit-system.md#section-2279f);
-shall not take effect except in accordance with subsection (b) of this section.
+shall not take effect except in accordance with subsection (b).

 **(b) Reconsideration**

-(1) **Notice** — Not later than 30 days after a stockholder vote in favor of any of the actions described in subsection (a) of this section, the officer or employee that records such vote shall ensure that all stockholders of the voting entity receive notice of the final results of the vote.
+(1) **Notice** — Not later than 30 days after a stockholder vote in favor of any of the actions described in subsection (a), the officer or employee that records such vote shall ensure that all stockholders of the voting entity receive notice of the final results of the vote.

 (2) **Effective date** — A voluntary merger, transfer, or termination that is approved by a vote of the stockholders of two or more banks or associations shall not take effect until the expiration of 30 days after the date on which the stockholders of such banks or associations are notified of the final result of the vote in accordance with paragraph (1).